leandrosardi/blackops/README.md

 **E.g.:** You developed a scalable SAAS that create a dedicated instance on Contabo for each user signed up.

-To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add them to BlackOps dynamically too.
+To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add then add them to BlackOps dynamically too.

 ## 11. Adding Nodes Dynamically